 - living in a war zone, as a victim of war or a soldier

 - seeing people hurt or killed

-The reasons why some people develop PTSD while others can cope are not completely understood.
-PTSD risks may be a complex mixture of factors.
+Anyone can develop PTSD, but some people are at greater risk.
+The reasons why some people develop PTSD while others do not are not completely understood.
+There is probably a complex mixture of reasons.

 Risk factors for developing PTSD include:

 - repeated trauma, such as living in a war zone for a long time